 Your Computer Accounts

-You are automatically given three computer accounts, namely Active Directory (AD) Account (for university-managed computers, e-Learning, Virtual Private Network, Wi-Fi, Web Portal, CityU Scholars, Library, etc), LDAP Account (for AIMS) and Email Account.
-All accounts will have usernames containing the EID.
-After EID activation, you can login all accounts.
+You are automatically given two computer accounts, namely Active Directory (AD) Account (for university-managed computers, e-Learning, Virtual Private Network, Wi-Fi, Web Portal, CityU Scholars, Library, AIMS, etc) and Email Account.
+Both accounts will have usernames containing the EID.
+After EID activation, you can login both accounts.

 Note that you may also have some other computer accounts given by departments or service units.